Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Tips: What is a Subagent?

 A specialized AI assistant that handles specific tasks.
-It runs in its own context window and doesn't access the main conversation history.
+It runs in its own context window and doesn't have access to the main conversation history.
 After completion, only the results are returned to the main conversation.

 Sub-agents - Claude Code Official Documentation

-When Skills Don't Trigger
+When Skills Don't Activate

 If it still doesn't work, the last resort is manual execution: